-On July 31, 2013, we entered into an equity distribution agreement with Canaccord Genuity Inc. (Canaccord) to sell shares of our common stock having aggregate gross sales proceeds of up to \$20.0 million, from time to time, through an ATM under which Canaccord will act as our sales agent.
-We will determine, at our sole discretion, the timing and number of shares to be sold under this ATM.
-We will pay Canaccord a commission for its services in acting as agent in the sale of common stock equal to 2.0% of the gross sales price per share of all shares sold through it as agent under the equity distribution agreement.
-During the three months ended March 31, 2014, we sold 2,506,222 shares under the ATM at a weighted-average selling price of \$2.3 per share for gross proceeds of approximately \$5.8 million before deducting offering expenses.
-As of March 31, 2014, we had sold a total of 10,423,977 shares under the ATM at a weighted-average selling price of \$1.61 per share for gross proceeds of approximately \$16.8 million before deducting offering expenses.
+On July 31, 2013, we entered into an equity distribution agreement with Canaccord Genuity Inc. (Canaccord) to sell shares of our common stock having aggregate gross sales proceeds of up to \$20.0 million, from time to time, through an "at-the-market" equity offering program (ATM) under which Canaccord acted as our sales agent (the Canaccord ATM).
+We determined, at our sole discretion, the timing and number of shares sold under the Canaccord ATM.
+We paid Canaccord a commission for its services in acting as agent in the sale of common stock equal to 2.0% of the gross sales price per share of all shares sold through it as agent under the equity distribution agreement.
+During 2014 we sold 4,006,222 shares under the Canaccord ATM at a weighted-average selling price of \$2.22 per share for gross proceeds of approximately \$8.9 million before deducting offering expenses.
+The equity distribution agreement with Canaccord was terminated effective June 10, 2014.
+As of the termination date, we had sold a total of 11,923,977 shares under the Canaccord ATM at a weighted-average selling price of \$1.67 per share for gross proceeds of approximately \$19.9 million before deducting offering expenses.